Huang Yong Ping: Early career

-In 1986, Huang co-founded Xiamen Dada (廈門達達) with Zha Lixiong, Liu Yiling, Lin Chun, and Jiao Yaoming, a radical avant-garde group influenced by postmodernistideas.
+In 1986, Huang co-founded Xiamen Dada (廈門達達) with Zha Lixiong, Liu Yiling, Lin Chun, and Jiao Yaoming, a radical avant-garde group influenced by postmodernist ideas.
 The group often challenged traditional notions of art; they famously burned their own works in protest, with Huang stating, “Artwork to artist is like opium to men.
 Until art is destroyed, life is never peaceful.”
 Following this act, Xiamen Dada refrained from further public exhibitions.

 Between 1985 and 1988, Huang created the Roulette-Series, a set of three projects involving portable roulettes with six turntables.
 In these works, he explored chance and non-subjective creation, letting dice, roulette wheels, or other apparatuses determine elements such as color and composition.
 Huang viewed this process as reflecting the inevitability of destiny, where accident and chance were inseparable.
 He described his method as involving “a deferring process,” in which external forces influenced the final artwork.
 Influenced by Marcel Duchamp, Huang sought to eliminate aesthetic taste and embrace spontaneity.
 He also drew on Ludwig Wittgenstein’s theories of ontology and representation, categorizing art in three ways: as a process of art (“work of art is bigger than the thought”), as conceptual art (“the thought is bigger than the work of art”), and through the “Eastern Spirit,” reflecting Taoist ideas.

 Another significant project was A Concise History of Modern Art after Two Minutes in the Washing Machine, in which Huang placed two art history textbooks—one by Chinese historian Wang Bomin and another by English historian Herbert Read—into a washing machine for two minutes, producing a pile of pulp displayed on a wooden box.
 Huang described the work as an attempt to dissolve the divide between tradition and modernity, East and West.
 A related performance, A “Book Washing” Project, preceded this work by three years.
 In that piece, Huang washed all the books from his personal library, applied the resulting pulp to the wall, and reflected similar concepts of anti-art and anti-history.